eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 - **Level n (L~n~)**: those business partners have an indirect relationship with the potential incident originator (L~0~).
 They will receive from the previous business partner (L~n-1~) the anonymized incident information (anonymized title & description, category, status, etc.) along with the degree of relationship (*i.e.* their distance to the L~0~).
 The incident originator's identity (L~0~) and the path from L~0~ to L~n~ in the impacted supply chain will not be communicated, nor documented.

 - **Clearing Agency:** these users can see the status and the original intake of information of all incidents.
 The clearing agency will only be able to identify the targeted business partner (L~0~) who is handling the incident.
 Finally, if the incident can be closed by the L0, the clearing agency will receive a status update.

+**Note**: For the top - down approach with IRS recursive this is not applicable because no information about the ESS incident is transferred between Business Partners.

 ![ESS_KitCustomerJourney](@site/static/kits/ESS-Kit/CatenaX_ESS_KitCustomerJourney.svg)